earezza/Bacterial-PPI-Prediction/PREPROCESS/README.md

                     0 or 1: does not create k-fold subsets -a <flag> generates all-to-all PPIs, positively labelled, for proteins in the final dataset (BE MINDFUL OF HARDDRIVE/STORAGE)

+# HPIDB Dataset Preprocessing

+After downloading and unzipping a [HPIDB](https://hpidb.igbb.msstate.edu/index.html) file, run the following for example:

+python preprocess_hpidb.py hpidb_filename.txt -h 9606 -p 559292 83333 -c2 -f -s0.6 -m pipr sprint deepfe dppi -k5

+Script is similar to above with additional options for host-pathogen interactions:

+    -h <int> host interactor organism ID
+      If None, all host-pathogen interactions extracted
+    -p <int> pathogen interactor organism ID (can be a list of IDs)
+      If None, all host-pathogen interactions extracted
+*Note: detection methods are not currently filtered for HPIDB.*

+___

 #### General output file format
 Sequence data as .fasta files, example:
 >\>ProteinID_1